Flex-Agile-Fox/e-commerce-server/README.md

 **Getting Started**

-Create .env file then copy all credentials from .env-template and make sure to fill in all of the credentials needed<br/>
+Create .env file then copy all credentials from .envtemplate and make sure to fill in all of the credentials needed<br/>
 npm run setup:test to setup test npm run test to run test npm run setup to setup